Experiment troubleshooting

 Once you create the experiment, go to the feature flag, scroll down to "Release Conditions".
 For each condition, there is an "Optional Override".
 This enables you to choose a release condition and force all people in this release condition to have the variant chosen in the optional override.

-My Feature Flag Called events show None or false instead of my variant names
+Feature Flag Called events showing None, (empty string), or false instead of your variant names has three potential causes:

 Why are my A/B test event numbers lower than when I create an insight directly?